Chew Cottage

 Chew Cottage is an historic building in Wellington, New Zealand.

 The house, originally named "Millwood", was built in 1865 for John and Ester Chew.
 The cottage is one of Wellington's remaining houses from the 1860s.
 It resembles a traditional English stone cottage adapted for timber construction.

-The building, is classified as a "Category I" ("places of special or outstanding historical or cultural heritage significance or value") historic place by the New Zealand Historic Places Trust.
+The building, is classified as a Category 1 Historic Place (places of "special or outstanding historical or cultural heritage significance or value") by Heritage New Zealand.